twpayne/chezmoi/README.md

 | `.chezmoi.osRelease` | The information from `/etc/os-release`, Linux only, run `chezmoi data` to see its output.                              |
 | `.chezmoi.username`  | The username of the user running `chezmoi`.                                                                            |

+For a full list of variables, run:

+    chezmoi data

 For example, in your `~/.local/share/chezmoi/dot_bashrc.tmpl` you might have:

     # common config